-- MAT 1033 Intermediate Algebra, 3 semester hours, 45 lec.
-[Fall, Spring, Summer] Includes extended factorization techniques; higher order radicals and roots; in-depth study of quadratic equations and inequalities; solution of systems of linear equations and inequalities, including use of determinants; study of functions; logarithm and exponential functions, their properties and uses.
-Prerequisite: Grade of "S" in MAT 1024A or equivalent or a placement test score above the cut-off point. - MAT 2905 Tutorial-Mathematics, 1 semester hour, 30 hrs.
+- MAT 2905 Tutorial-Mathematics, 1 semester hour, 30 lab.
 [Fall, Spring, Summer] An experience in individual depth study in which one student prepares for and engages in tutoring another for two class periods per week.
-Prerequisite: Departmental permission. - MAT 2940 Directed Work Study--Mathematics, 1 semester hour, 45 lab.
-[Fall, Spring, Summer] Directed experience in instructional, laboratory and/or materials assistance in a designated Mathematics area.
-Entry by permission of department chair only. - MCB 2013C Microbiology, 4 semester hours, 30 lec., 60 lab.
+Prerequisite: Completion of course in which tutoring with a grade of "B" or better, or equivalent. - MAT 2940 Directed Work Study-Mathematics, 1 semester hour, 60 lab.
 [Fall, Spring, Summer]

+Directed experience in instructional, laboratory and/or materials assistance in a designated Mathematics area.
+Prerequisite: Completion of MAC 1104 with a grade of "C" or better, or equivalent. - MCB 2013C Microbiology, 4 semester hours, 30 lec., 60 lab.
+[Fall, Spring, Summer]

 A fundamental course in microbiology designed to fulfill the needs of premed., nursing and pharmacy students as well as science majors.
 A general survey of microbiology, the cultivation and observation of micro-organisms and their chemical and biological relationships to water, food, industrial processes and disease.
-Prerequisites: BOT 1010C, ZOO 1010C, and CHM 1045 (May be taken concurrently) or permission of the instructor. - MET 1010 Atmospheric Science, 3 semester hours, 45 lec., [Fall, Spring] Structure of the atmospheric; weather processes, systems and phenomena; climate and climatic change, economic impact of weather.
+Prerequisites: BOT 1010C, ZOO 1010C, and CHM 1045 (May be taken concurrently) or permission of the instructor. - MET 1010 Introduction to Meterology, 3 semester hours, 45 lec., [Fall, Spring] Structure of the atmospheric; weather processes, systems and phenomena; climate and climatic change, economic impact of weather. - MGF 2202 Finite Mathematics, 3 semester hours, 45 lec.
+(Fall, Spring, Summer) This course is designed to provide the essential mathematical skills necessary for a student entering his/her junior year of college.
+It includes arithmetic, geometry and measurement algebra, statistics (including probability), logical reasoning, and computing technology. - MGF 2118 Quantitative Skills Seminar, 1 semester hour, 15 lec.
+(Fall, Spring, Summer)